mbalsdon/random-osu-scripts/10k-user-pull/README.md

+Fetches data for the top 10000 users and saves to JSON.
 Run with `npm install && node index.js`